-Our articles of incorporation authorize us to issue up to 50,000,000 shares of common stock, of which will be outstanding upon consummation of this offering (or shares if the underwriters exercise their option to purchase additional shares in full).
-This number includes shares that we are selling in this offering (or shares if the underwriters exercise their option to purchase additional shares in full), which will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act.
-Holders of approximately % of the shares of our common stock outstanding prior to this offering, including all of our executive officers and directors, have agreed not to sell any shares of our common stock for a period of at least 180 days from the date of this prospectus, subject to certain exceptions.
+Our articles of incorporation authorize us to issue up to 50,000,000 shares of common stock, 22,025,489 of which will be outstanding upon consummation of this offering (or 22,570,915 shares if the underwriters exercise their option to purchase additional shares in full).
+This number includes 3,636,176 shares that we and the selling stockholders are selling in this offering (or 4,181,602 shares if the underwriters exercise their option to purchase additional shares in full), which will be freely transferable without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act.
+Holders of approximately 24.4% of the shares of our common stock outstanding prior to this offering, including all of our executive officers and directors and the selling stockholders, have agreed not to sell any shares of our common stock for a period of at least 180 days from the date of the Underwriting Agreement, subject to certain exceptions.
 See "Underwriting."
 Following the expiration of the applicable lock-up period, all of these shares will be eligible for resale under Rule 144 of the Securities Act, subject to any remaining holding period requirements and, if applicable, volume limitations.
 The remaining shares of common stock outstanding prior to this offering are not subject to lock-up agreements and substantially all of such shares have been held by our non-affiliates for at least one year and therefor may be freely sold by such persons upon the completion of this offering.
 See "Shares Eligible for Future Sale" for a discussion of the shares of our common stock that may be sold into the public market in the future.